-If you feel like today has been a shit show of a day and you desperately need to see some words of encouragement for mothers, you’ve come to the right place.
+If you feel like today has been a shit show of a day and you desperately need to see some words of encouragement for moms, you’ve come to the right place.

 I only have one very curious and very energetic toddler and I find taking care of her tough enough!